Birth Injury Litigation 101

 “Medical malpractice” refers specifically to negligence committed by a licensed healthcare provider, such as a doctor or nurse, or a licensed health facility, such as a hospital or doctor’s office.

+To prove the healthcare provider was negligent, the patient must establish the applicable standard of care and prove that standard of care was “breached” (i.e., not followed) – this is what is commonly referred to as “negligence”.
+A healthcare provider is “negligent” when he or she failed to act as a reasonable doctor, nurse, nurse practitioner, physician assistant or other healthcare provider.
+What is reasonable is determined by what a healthcare provider with ordinary knowledge, training, and experience would have done in the same or similar circumstance.
 Just proving the healthcare provider, or facility, was negligent is not enough to recover “damages” (monetary compensation for losses).
 The patient must also prove that the negligence caused an injury and that the injury resulted in damages (i.e. lost wages, medical expenses or pain and suffering).
 We prove negligence, causation, injury and damages through the litigation process.
 Litigation doesn’t just mean going to court and having a trial.
 The litigation process starts months before a lawsuit is even filed, and oftentimes ends before a trial.
 Here is an outline of the process:

 In Michigan, patients must provide each healthcare provider or facility with “notice” that the patient intends to sue.
 We call this a “Notice of Intent” or “NOI.”
 It must contain certain information, including (i) the factual basis of the claim, (ii) the applicable standard of care, (iii) the manner in which it is claimed the standard of care was breached, (iv) the actions that should have been taken to achieve compliance with the standard of care, and (v) the manner in which the breach caused the injury.
 MCL 600.2912b.
-The NOI must be served within the statute of limitation period.
+The NOI must be served within the statute of limitations period.

 Within 154 days of receiving the Notice, every healthcare provider or facility named must respond to the Notice of Intent, and identify (i) the factual basis for the defense of the claim, (ii) the applicable standard of care, (iii) the manner in which the healthcare provider or facility complied with the standard of care, and (iv) the manner in which the healthcare provider or facility contends the alleged injuries were not caused by the alleged negligence.
 The patient must then wait 182 days after providing the NOI before filing a lawsuit.
 The purpose of the 182-day waiting period is to give the parties a chance to settle.
 During this time period, we will contact the healthcare provider or facility and their insurance companies and try to negotiate a settlement.
 If we can’t settle the case pre-suit, we will file a lawsuit.